Top 25 US Universities with the Most Powerful Alumni Network

 • Michael J. Critelli, executive chairman of Pitney Bowes

-• Irene Osgood Andrews, former labor journalist
+• Irene Osgood Andrews, a former labor journalist

 • Charles L. Aarons, Milwaukee County Circuit Court judge